 I was finally ready to surrender, like a wild stallion who is at last broken for service.
 This is what God had been waiting for.
 My surrender.
 Complete submission to Him.
 It was necessary to break my self-reliance to embark into the most beautiful love relationship with my Creator and Lord.
 I had to empty myself of all I thought I knew, and of all the good things I believed I’d done.
 Totally empty—that I may be completely filled.

-My self-will constantly conflicts with God’s will, until I entirely submit to Him.
-Then we share the same desires—God and me.
-That is the key to intimacy with God.
-Constant surrender, perpetual submission and remaining dependent upon Christ.
+Self-will constantly conflicts with God’s will, until we entirely submit to Him.
+Then we share the same desires—God and the individual.
+That is the key to intimacy with God: Constant surrender, perpetual submission and remaining dependent upon Christ.
 God views self-sufficiency as sinful pride, and He cannot work with that, until we are broken of it.

 Two men in suits drew even more pointed stares from the shark butchers, who were after only dorsal fins, wasting the rest of the fish.
 God had sent these two servants of the Most High to speak with me and share from the book of Hosea.